 How our matcha is made

 Most companies on the internet will talk about removing the “middleman”, but truth is much more complex than that.
 We take a look at the typical matcha supply chain below.
 You will see that it comprises a complex web of stakeholders who work together to produce the final matcha product.
 Today, each of the stakeholders may offer finished matcha for export, yet it would be inaccurate to call any of them “middlemen”.
-The truth is that in advanced, open economies like Japan, the internet has already caused the extinction of tea distribution middlemen quite some time ago.
+The problem today lies in curation and quality assurance rather than availability of options.

 A patchwork of small tea estates